Speech and Swallowing Challenges in Parkinson’s: Strategies for Communication and Nutrition

 • Parkinson’s disease affects movement, speech and swallowing, causing specific difficulties for each person.

-• Managing nutrition through hydration and nutrient-rich foods is vital for overall health and for those with Parkinson’s disease.
+• Managing nutrition through hydration and nutrient-rich foods is vital for overall health and well-being for those with Parkinson’s disease.

 • A multidisciplinary approach involving various healthcare professionals can offer comprehensive care tailored to individual needs and provide emotional support throughout the journey.